juliasilge/tidytext/cran-comments.md

 ## Release Summary

-This is the 22nd CRAN release of tidytext.
-This release updates a tidy method for the upcoming release of Matrix.
+This is the 23rd CRAN release of tidytext.
+This release removes broken functionality from the upstream dependency tokenizers.

 ## R CMD check results